sfraney/wilderness_pathfinder_connections/content/contact-old.md

 ## 8\.
 ARE DONATIONS TAX-DEDUCTIBLE?

 Not just yet.
-Wilderness Pathfinder Connections is a nonprofit organization that has applied for 501(c)(3) tax-exempt status and currently awaiting approval.
+We are currently in the process of obtaining 501(c)(3) tax-exempt status.
+Once approved, your donations will be tax-deductible to the extent allowed by law.
+Please check back for updates or contact us if you have any questions.

 ---